Centimetre–gram–second system of units

-In measurements of purely mechanical systems (involving units of length, mass, force, energy, pressure, and so on), the differences between CGS and SI are straightforward and rather trivial; the unit-conversion factors are all powers of 10 as 100 cm = 1 m and 1000 g = 1 kg.
+In measurements of purely mechanical systems (involving units of length, mass, force, energy, pressure, and so on), the differences between CGS and SI are straightforward: the unit-conversion factors are all powers of 10 as 100 cm = 1 m and 1000 g = 1 kg.
 For example, the CGS unit of force is the dyne, which is defined as 1 g⋅cm/s^{2}, so the SI unit of force, the newton (1 kg⋅m/s^{2}), is equal to 100000 dynes.

-On the other hand, in measurements of electromagnetic phenomena (involving units of charge, electric and magnetic fields, voltage, and so on), converting between CGS and SI is more subtle.
-Formulas for physical laws of electromagnetism (such as Maxwell's equations) take a form that depends on which system of units is being used, because the electromagnetic quantities are defined differently in SI and in CGS.
-Furthermore, within CGS, there are several plausible ways to define electromagnetic quantities, leading to different "sub-systems", including Gaussian units, "ESU", "EMU", and Heaviside–Lorentz units.
-Among these choices, Gaussian units are the most common today, and "CGS units" is often intended to refer to CGS-Gaussian units.
+In contrast, converting measurements of electromagnetic quantities — such as electric charge, electric and magnetic fields, and voltage — between CGS and SI systems is considerably more complex.
+This is because the form of the equations governing electromagnetic phenomena, including Maxwell's equations, depends on the system of units employed; electromagnetic quantities are defined differently in SI and in CGS.
+Moreover, several distinct versions of the CGS system exist, each defining electromagnetic units differently.
+These include the electrostatic (ESU), electromagnetic (EMU), Gaussian units, and Heaviside–Lorentz units.
+Gaussian units are the most widely used in modern scientific literature, and the term "CGS units" is often understood to refer specifically to the CGS–Gaussian system.